 Since the growth of the internet, online shopping is no longer a luxury—it’s an expected commodity.
 This means that, as the online marketplace has grown, so has the opportunity for fraud.

 In fact, most instances of “fraud” are not criminal in nature.
-That’s not to say that data breeches and identity theft is not a very real issue.
+That’s not to say that data breeches and identity theft are not very real concerns.
 Here at ClickBank, we understand that those kinds of threats are a pressing consumer for consumers.
 However, we also know how motivated banks and credit providers are to maintain their relationship with their clients.

 What is a “fraud rate?”

-Maintaining a low fraud rate is important for vendors and for ClickBank.
-Fraudulent transactions cost vendors revenue and fees.
-They also affect the credibility ClickBank has with credity card companies and a leader in internet commerce.
+Maintaining a low fraud rate is important for sellers and for ClickBank.
+Fraudulent transactions cost sellers revenue and fees.
+They also affect the credibility ClickBank has with credit card companies and as a leader in internet commerce.